ashpool/authentic/README.md

 also published as Internet Engineering Task Force's RFC 2898.
 It replaces an earlier standard, PBKDF1, which could only produce derived keys up to 160 bits long.

-PBKDF2 applies a pseudorandom function, such as a cryptographic hash, cipher, or HMAC to the input password or passphrase along with a salt value and repeats the process many times to produce a derived key, which can then be used as a cryptographic key in subsequent operations.
+PBKDF2 applies a pseudorandom function, such as a cryptographic hash, cipher, or HMAC [(Hash-based Message Authentication Code)](http://en.wikipedia.org/wiki/HMAC) to the input password or passphrase along with a salt value and repeats the process many times to produce a derived key, which can then be used as a cryptographic key in subsequent operations.
 The added computational work makes password cracking much more